railwayapp/docs/src/docs/maturity/compliance.md

 Companies choose Railway so that they can speed up their development velocity while also maintaining their security and compliance posture.

 We are happy to sign NDAs with your company to provide additional information about our security and compliance practices.
-Please reach out to us at [team@railway.app](mailto:team@railway.app) to get started, or click [here](https://cal.com/team/railway/demonew) to book some time to chat.
+Please reach out to us at [team@railway.com](mailto:team@railway.com) to get started, or click [here](https://cal.com/team/railway/demonew) to book some time to chat.

 ## Certifications